 In March and April, when spring break usually occurs, you can find a wide range of weather across the US, from snow to cool and brisk to downright warm and sunny.

 From ski trips to beach getaways, and culture and gardens in big cities to national park holidays, we have many spring break destination choices for you!

-We’ve listed some of our favorite spring break destinations in the USA in this article, but we also invited other travelers to chime in with their top spring break spots.
+We’ve listed some of our favorite spring break destinations in the USA in this article, but we also invited other travelers to chime in with their top spring break spots, for a wide variety.

 We’ve included some of the best things to do in each destination during spring break, to start you off on planning your spring adventure.

 Excited?
 Let’s get started discovering the best places for spring break in the US!

 San Juan, Puerto Rico

 For a super fun spring break destination, consider San Juan, the colorful and lively capital of Puerto Rico!